-- Inclusion and exclusion criteria will be reviewed - Medical history will be reviewed - A targeted physical examination, including vital signs (HR and BP) and temperature, will be conducted - Concomitant medications will be reviewed - Screening safety lab results will be re-reviewed - In the event of ongoing local transmission of the COVID-19 virus, an upper respiratory (e.g., NP or nasal) swab sample will be collected for same day testing for the SARS-CoV-2 virus.
+- Inclusion and exclusion criteria will be reviewed - Medical history will be reviewed - A targeted physical examination, including vital signs (HR and BP) and temperature, will be conducted - Concomitant medications will be reviewed - Screening safety lab results will be re-reviewed - In the event of ongoing local transmission of the COVID-19 virus, an upper respiratory (e.g. NP or nasal) swab sample will be collected for same day testing for the SARS-CoV-2 virus.
 Volunteers with positive results will be referred to their personal physician or local public health department for definitive testing and examination.
 Results will not be available prior to the challenge inoculation.
-A positive test in an asymptomatic individual would result in quarantining but will not result in study removal following challenge if DHIM had occurred. - Urine will be collected; pregnancy test (females only) will be performed, and results will be reviewed - Blood will be drawn for CBC with differential (WBC, hemoglobin, platelets, neutrophil and lymphocyte counts), chemistry (glucose and Cr), AST/ALT, albumin, fibrinogen, PT/PTT (henceforth termed 'safety labs'). - If the volunteer is still eligible, DENV-4-LVHC will be administered as a single SC inoculation in the triceps area of the arm.
-Note: Dengue-naïve volunteers that may potentially be enrolled in the homologous rechallenge sub-study would receive low dose SC inoculation. - Volunteers will be kept under observation for at least 30 minutes after inoculation to ensure their safety, and any reactions during this period will be documented in the source document and the eCRF.
-The injection site will be evaluated, and AEs and SAEs will be assessed.
+A positive test in an asymptomatic individual would result in quarantining but will not result in study removal following challenge if DHIM had occurred. - Urine will be collected; pregnancy test (females only) will be performed, and results will be reviewed - Blood will be drawn for complete blood count and differential (WBC, hemoglobin, platelets, neutrophil and lymphocyte counts), liver function tests (AST/ALT, serum Cr, prothrombin time/partial prothrombin time, albumin, and fibrinogen (henceforth termed 'safety labs'). - Blood will be drawn for a research assay which consists of single cell RNA sequencing (scRNASeq). - If the volunteer is still eligible, DENV-1-LVHC will be administered as a single SC inoculation in the triceps area of the arm. - Post-injection observation period/reactogenicity assessment (Volunteers will be kept under observation for at least 30 minutes after each inoculation to ensure their safety, and any reactions during this period will be documented.
+Appropriate medical equipment and emergency medications, including epinephrine [1:1000], will be available on site in the event of an anaphylactic or other immediate allergic reaction.) - Give volunteer thermometer and explain how to use (Day 0 only) - Distribute 28-day memory card and instructions for use - Repeat examination of injection site - Do vital signs prior to discharge from clinic

-Volunteers will be provided with a 28-day illness index card, thermometer and instructions for use.
-The thermometers will be checked prior to distribution to ensure they are functional.
-Volunteers will be reminded before they leave to complete the illness index card as instructed and to bring the completed illness index card to all clinic visits.
-Volunteers will also be told to notify the site of any SAE.
-Volunteers will also be provided with a wallet card to carry with them during the study that provides 24-hour contact information for the study team with language to carry with them in the future to alert potential treating physician of their involvement in this study, should they become ill while traveling in or after travelling to dengue endemic areas.
+- Evaluate volunteer for occurrence of any immediate local and systemic reactogenicity and record AE(s) on appropriate form prior to discharge - Volunteers will also be provided with a wallet card to carry with them during the study that provides 24-hour contact information for the study team with language to carry with them in the future to alert potential treating physician of their involvement in this study, should they become ill while traveling in or after travelling to dengue endemic areas.